 Clarify here what the substance is of your project, and your plan.
 If your application concerns a deepening of the work, or a collaboration, explain why and how this will contribute to your artistic development and, where appropriate, that of your collaborating partner.
 Describe your own part in any collaboration.
 Describe how you intend to reach a suitable audience with the work for which you are applying for funding.
 That could be in the form of an exhibition, website, blog, open studio or workshop.
 Describe the audience you hope to reach and why that audience is appropriate to your work.

-Create a PDF document with up to 20 images (max.
-100 MB) of your most important works from the past one to four years.
+Create a PDF document with up to 20 images of your most important works from the past 1 to 4 years.
 Begin with the most recent work.
 It can also help to include some images of the work in the context of presentations, such as an exhibition.
-Always include images of individual works.
-In addition, you can upload sound or video/film fragments of up to 15 minutes (together max.
-300 MB).
+You can also upload sound or video/film fragments of up to 15 minutes.
 This is possible, for example, if you make films, performances or installations.
-Click here for technical specifications for your uploaded documentation.
+The total size and duration of the presentation (images and separate video or audio fragments) should not secede 300 MB and 15 minutes duration.
+Click here for the technical specifications for your uploaded documentation.

 Include a numbered documentation list (in PDF) that corresponds with your visual documentation, with descriptions or captions for the relevant images, sound or video/film clips.
 (For example: 01, Title, 2020, loop 2 min.)